Huskyeder/stackato-doc/admin/server/aok.rst

     * try_sasl: (optional) when set to true attempts a SASL connection to the LDAP server
     * sasl_mechanims: (optional) 'DIGEST-MD5' or 'GSS-SPNEGO'
+    * :ref:`group_query <aok-groups-authorization>`: (optional) causes
+      AOK to perform an additional search on the LDAP server after a user has successfully authenticated in order to fetch their group membership (nil or false to disable).
+    * :ref:`group_attribute <aok-groups-authorization>`: (optional) the
+      LDAP attribute to extract from the entries returned by group_query (nil or false to disable).
+    * :ref:`allowed_groups <aok-groups-authorization>`: (optional)
+      comma-separated list of LDAP groups allowed to log in to Stackato.
+    * :ref:`admin_groups <aok-groups-authorization>`: (optional)
+      comma-separated list of LDAP groups which get Stackato admin permissions.
+Must be an array of Strings.

 .. only:: not public